bmays9/bet-tracker/README.md

 ### Add the Heroku Host Name

 In settings.py scroll to ALLOWED_HOSTS and add the Heroku host name.
 This should be the Heroku app name created earlier followed by `.herokuapp.com`.
-Add in `’localhost’` so that it can be run locally.
+Add in `'localhost'` so that it can be run locally.
 ```
-ALLOWED_HOSTS = [‘heroku-app-name.herokuapp.com’, ‘localhost’]
+ALLOWED_HOSTS = ['heroku-app-name.herokuapp.com', 'localhost']
 ```

 ### Create the Directories and the Proc File

 1. Create the media, static and templates directories at the top level next to the manage.py file.
-2. At the same level create a new file called ‘Procfile’ with a capital ‘P’.
+2. At the same level create a new file called 'Procfile'.
 This tells Heroku how to run this project.
 3. Add the following code, including the name of your project directory.
 ```
 web: gunicorn <project_name>.wsgi
 ```
-* ‘web’ tells Heroku that this a process that should accept HTTP traffic.
+* 'web' tells Heroku that this a process that should accept HTTP traffic.
-* ‘gunicorn’ is the server used.
+* 'gunicorn' is the server used.
-* ‘wsgi’, stands for web services gateway interface and is a standard that allows Python services to integrate with web servers.
+* 'wsgi', stands for web services gateway interface and is a standard that allows Python services to integrate with web servers.
 4. Save everything and push to GitHub.

 ### Deployment

-1. Go back to the Heroku dashboard and click on the ‘Deploy’ tab.
+1. Go back to the Heroku dashboard and click on the 'Deploy' tab.
-2. For deployment method, select ‘GitHub’ and search for the project’s repository from the list.
+2. For deployment method, select 'GitHub' and search for the project's repository from the list.
 3. Select your repository, and then scroll down to 'Automatic Deploys'.
 4. Click "Enable automatic deploys" or choose "Deploy branch" and manually deploy
 5. Click "Deploy branch"
 4. When the build log is complete it should say that the app has been successfully deployed.
-5. Click on the ‘Open App’ button to view the live version of the app.
+5. Click on the 'Open App' button to view the live version of the app.

 </details>